ModTheGalaxy/DevEnv/README.md

 8. On your host computers C drive, create a folder called c:\vmshare

-9. Copy your tre files to this folder
+9. Copy your tre files to this folder, **YOU WILL CURRENTLY HAVE TO RENAME YOUR TRE FOLDER "TRE" AS IT IS CURRENTLY CALLED NIL **

 10. Open a new terminal and press the up arrow until you see this command: Then hit Enter.